 Changes in market needs

 What it is: Changes in market needs can occur when there are shifts in customer preferences, industry trends, regulatory landscape, or technological advances that occur during the software development process.
-This is particularly common in industries that are moving quickly such as AI development.
+This is particularly common in industries that are moving quickly such as ai software development.

 Potential Impact: If a project fails to align with current market needs, it risks becoming redundant or uncompetitive.
 This can lead to reduced market share, lower user adoption rates, and ultimately, financial losses.